 David O. Russell's Silver Linings Playbook (2012)

-David O. Russell is no stranger to making critically-acclaimed comedies, so what's this I keep hearing about him being an abusive jerk on set?
-Too bad, because Silver Linings Playbook, based on a novel by Matthew Quick, is a terrific romantic-comedy-drama about two heartbroken people who learn to love again.
+David O. Russell is no stranger to making critically-acclaimed comedies.
+I keep hearing he is an abusive jerk on set.
+Too bad, because Silver Linings Playbook, based on a novel by Matthew Quick, is a terrific romantic-comedy drama about two heartbroken people who learn to love again.

 Richard Linklater's Before Sunrise (1995)